 - ongoing costs and volume of paper work for your business.

 It is important to note that you can change your business structure throughout the life of your business.
 As your business grows and expands, you may decide to change your business structure, or to restructure your business.

 Obtaining legal or other professional advice can help you understand your own particular circumstances.
-Speak to your accountant, or use our Advisor Finder tool to find a business adviser, when deciding on your business's structure and type.
+Speak to your accountant, or search Advisory Services to find a business adviser, when deciding on your business's structure and type.
 It is important to determine your business structure and business type before you register a business or company as the steps may differ.